steven-barkley/Get-My-Hours/README.md

 Correction I only missed one day.
 Here we go again.
 Yesterday I spent my time having a lot of fun playing AC 6 and watching YouTube.
 It was a long week in the cold overnight at work.
 Now let's focus on Building Apps even if it's not this one or something much more simple.
 Spend focused time doing what is necessary to build a vending machine business of applications that people need.

+Today and tomorrow I have to relax before I am locked into 6 or 7 days a week working.
+But if the hours are short I can study more and test faster.
+If the hours or long I earn more and can save faster.